 The new revenue recognition standard is just that: new to everyone, including auditors.
-Plus, it requires a significant amount of estimation and judgement, creating further complexity.
+Plus, it requires a significant amount of estimation and judgment, creating further complexity.
 This means you will want to consult auditors early and often during the adoption process so that you can agree on the scope of the project, its requirements, its timelines, who will be involved and the results of the analysis phase.
 This allows you to avoid surprises come audit and tax time, as well as avoid missed deadlines.

 Misconception #3: We Don’t Need to Consider This for Budgeting Purposes

 Because your internal resources already have their core responsibilities, the chances of you having to look to outside resources to effectively implement revenue recognition are high.
 This, of course, affects your budget from both a time and money perspective.
 In fact, many companies have said they underestimated what’s involved in identifying, recording and tracking the data needed to successfully implement the standard.
 And when you don’t involve resources like your tax advisors in revenue recognition, that can add to budget costs because you need to fully understand how it affects tax reporting and other tax issues.

 Ultimately, you need to consider whether you have the internal resources, such as IT, needed to ensure a successful adoption and whether those resources have time to participate in this process.
 If the conclusion you reach is that you will require outside resources, you need to adjust your timelines to reflect the resource selection and scoping phases before you finally are ready to begin your revenue recognition implementation.